 about us » Staff

 Taro Alexander, Founder and Director, is an accomplished performer, teacher, and director who has stuttered since the age of five.
 His artistic impulses were encouraged by his parents at an early age and his interest in contributing to social change was influenced greatly by the work of his father, the late Bobby Alexander, who founded the legendary Living Stage Theatre Company in Washington, DC.
 Taro graduated from the Duke Ellington School of the Arts and went on to be cast in his first professional role at the age of nineteen in the National Tour of Neil Simon's Lost in Yonkers.
 After years of building a successful performing career, including four years in the cast of the Off-Broadway smash STOMP and appearances on NBC's Law & Order, Taro decided that it was time to realize his lifelong dream of utilizing art to transform the lives of people who stutter.
 He founded Our Time in the Fall of 2001.
 Mr. Alexander has been widely recognized for his work with people who stutter and has led workshops, master classes, and performances around the world from Dublin to Montreal to Glasgow to Chicago to San Francisco to New Orleans.
 In March 2002, he was honored by the National Council on Communicative Disorders at the Kennedy Center in Washington, DC, where he received the Charles Van Riper Award.
 In July 2005, he gave the keynote address at the National Association of Young People Who Stutter (Friends) Conference in Cleveland.
 Taro and Our Time have been featured on NBC Nightly News With Brian Williams, NPR's All Things Considered, The Today Show, WNBC, as well as in the New York Times, Chicago Tribune, and Washington Post.
 He would like to thank the young people of Our Time for their courage and trust.
 He is honored to be married to the amazing Leigh Pennebaker.
-They are the proud parents of two sons.
+They are the proud parents of two sons and one daughter.

 Noah Cornman, Managing Director, joins Our Time after having worked the last decade helping to build and shape Sh-K-Boom and Ghostlight Records, the award-winning record label and production company.
 By working in close partnership with Broadway’s top producers, as well as working side-by-side with the new generation of theater artists to integrate them into the popular culture at-large, Sh-K-Boom/Ghostlight Records has emerged as the leading force in cast and solo albums in the musical theatre world.
 Prior to entering the music business, Cornman worked in Los Angeles as the director of marketing and publicity for start-up film distributor Plaza Entertainment and the Family Universal Network, as well as working in the long form development department for the USA Networks.
 In 1999, fueled by the revolution of the Internet and the music industry, and the evolution of the new wave of musical theatre, Cornman joined forces with Kurt Deutsch and his wife, actress Sherie Rene Scott, in the role of Vice President, to help launch their newly-founded company Sh-K-Boom with the mission of bringing passionate, fresh artists and their music to a whole new audience.
 The Ghostlight imprint was created in 2004 to serve the ever-expanding mission of the label to include Original Cast Recordings.
 Beyond the recorded music business, the company’s production company has expanded rapidly as Sh-K-Boom/Ghostlight developed, with its roster of artists and composers, new musicals, musical films, and an ongoing series of live concerts which Cornman was integral in producing.
 Since its inception, Cornman has helped Sh-K-Boom/ Ghostlight Records produce and release over 100 albums, he has produced dozens of live concert events with hundreds of performers, and he has been honored with Drama Desk Awards (for Ghostlight Records for dedication to the preservation of musical theatre through cast albums, and for his role producing the Stagedoor Canteen free concerts for Ground Zero workers), as well as a Grammy Award (for Best Show Album for In The Heights) along with seven Grammy Award nominations.
 Cornman received his B.A. from Columbia University.